NoBlackBoxes/LastBlackBox/boxes/systems/lbbos/buildroot/README.md

-# systems : LBBOS
+# systems : lbbos : buildroot

-Instructions for building a 64-bit OS for a Raspberry Pi 4b based on the Broadcom BCM2711 system-on-chip
+Instructions for building a 64-bit OS with Buildroot for a Raspberry Pi 4b based on the Broadcom BCM2711 system-on-chip

 ## Download Tools